panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 ```

 Open the fixed version demo.
 Click *Start Increasing* button and check how the count increases.
 Then hit *Unmount Increaser*: and thanks to `() => clearInterval(id)` cleanup the interval stops.
 No complains from React.

+That being said, every time you code a side-effect, question yourself whether it should cleanup.

 ## 6. Summary